Areas of Practice

 - Illinois Supreme Court

-Mr. Moch counsels and represents national insurers, businesses, not-for-profit organizations, municipalities, attorneys and individuals in a variety of matters and litigated disputes.
-He has extensive civil litigation experience in Illinois state and federal courts, including in excess of 30 jury verdicts and several published appeals.
+Mr. Moch counsels and represents national insurers, businesses, not-for-profit organizations, and individuals in a variety of matters and litigated disputes.
+He has extensive civil litigation experience in Illinois state and federal courts, including in excess of 40 jury verdicts and several published appeals.

-Mr. Moch has also held numerous claims roles in the insurance industry, including the evaluation of legal malpractice claims and the investigation of fraudulent claims across a wide range of insurance lines.
+He has also held numerous claims roles in the insurance industry, including as a founding member of a Special Investigation Unit for an international insurer, a role in which he investigated fraudulent claims across a wide range of insurance lines, including workers compensation.

 - Illinois Leading Lawyer (2017)

 - "Fighting Organized Medical Fraud", HeplerBroom/CPCU Insurance Law & Coverage Seminar (Oak Brook IL, 2017)

 - “Updates & Trends: Medical Fraud, Bad Faith and Legal Decisions,” Illinois chapter, International Association of Special Investigations Units (Woodridge IL, 2017)

 - Claims managers roundtable (panel moderator), National Society of Professional Insurance Investigators national seminar (Bloomingdale IL, 2016)